walkerRnD/codebuff/python-app/README.md

-# Codebuff (Coming soon!)
+# Codebuff (only available with npm currently)

 Codebuff is an AI-powered coding assistant.
-This Python package is coming soon!

 ## Installation